Archaeological site of Mount Bonifato: Settlements

-The cisterns of the medieval era (termed A and B) date back to the 13th century A.D.
+The cisterns of the medieval era (termed A and B) date back to the 13th century AD.
 The date is confirmed by the construction techniques used and by the finding of green glazed ceramics of that period.
 The work on their recovery and restoration involved the removal of the humus and other material which completely filled both cisterns.
 Cistern A, about 4 metres high and 6 metres long, was used by various unicellular houses.
 Cistern B, which is smaller than the other, is about 2.85 metres by 4.30 metres.

 Cistern A, which dates to the medieval period, has been exposed entirely: it is formed of squared blocks, and its interior and floor are plastered.
 In the northern side there is a trapdoor from which water was drawn, while on the side of the mountain is found the channelling for the inflow of water.
 An inscription was found inside Cistern B, with the date 1264.
 The other inscriptions may indicate mathematical calculations for the construction of the cistern, or relating to its capacity.